Bradley-svg/GB-Heat-Pump-App-V1/docs/observability-setup-checklist.md

 # Observability Setup Checklist

 Use this checklist when bringing up a fresh environment or backfilling monitoring for `gb-heat-pump-app-v1`.
-It assumes the Worker is already deployed with persisted logs (`wrangler.toml` sets `observability.logs.persist = true`).
+It assumes the Worker is already deployed with persisted logs (`services/overseas-api/wrangler.toml` sets `observability.logs.persist = true`).

 ## 1. Prerequisites